 The Magewell Pro Capture Quad (or X4) is a four-input 1080p60 HDMI capture card.
 This means you can capture four simultaneous HDMI sources at as different inputs.
 You might assign one port to a Spectator client, one to a host, one to an analyst desk and one to shoot the crowd.
 You might put three cameras on the desk and swap between shots of individual people.
 Who knows!
 But you’ve got options.

-This has been $899 for the last five years and I don’t see that price changing any time soon.
+This has been $899 for the last three four five six years and I don’t see that price changing any time soon.

 Honorable mention: